artisan7/thesis_stuff/README.md

 **For the image masking process**
 1. Download the necessary prerequisites.
 (OpenCV, pandas, numpy, covid-chestxray-database)
-2. Run the *distribute_img.py* file
+2. Make sure the *covid-chestxray-database* directory is inside the *thesis_stuff* directory
+3. Run the *distribute_img.py* file.
+This will generate directories of the equally distributed images assigned to us.
-3. Wait and Enjoy?
+4. Wait and Enjoy?
 XD

 NOTE: Refer to [this](https://towardsdatascience.com/generating-image-segmentation-masks-the-easy-way-dd4d3656dbd1) for the masking process itself.